Top 10 Popular Linux Distros for Penetration Testing and Ethical Hacking

 10. Pentoo Linux:

 Pentoo is based on Gentoo Linux and has a focus on performing penetration testing.
 If you have Gentoo already installed, you can install Pentoo over that itself.
 The project has various developers that have been focussed on overall maintenance of the project.
 It supports both 32 and 64 bit systems and is available for Live boot from CD/USB.
 The distro has a persistence mechanism for changes to be stored in the live boot session.
 There are a lot of tools available for the penetration testers ranging from scanners, web application testing, cracking, database analysis, exploitation etc. to get their hands dirty with.
-You can download the distribution here.

 You may also like: What is a Sniffing attack and How can you defend it?